DavidSkrundz/B/README.md

 make test     # Run the new bc against the test cases make install  # Copy build/bc to bin/bc (if the tests pass)
 ```

+## Things to do (eventually)

+List of things so I don't forget.

+- Better error messages with file name and line number
+- C debugging by generating `#line` directives
+- Struct constructors
+- Structs associated functions
+- Improve `Context` usage to allow enum cases and struct fiels to have the same name as functions
+- Convert all fixed size arrays to `Buffer`
+- Custom operators implemented as functions
+- Allow keywords to be used as second-level identifiers (enum cases, struct fields, ...)
+- Static arrays (lookup tables)
+- Integer conversion for literals
+- Convert the C codegen into a module to allow multiple targets